 The problem of a harder zona pellucida is that the embryo may not hatch and thus not attach to the womb.
 It has been reported that up to 75% of normal embryos may never hatch.
 Laboratory procedures involved in IVF may add to the hardening of the zona, as the embryo is not continually exposed to the enzymes present in the natural environment of the fallopian tubes.

 There is also evidence to suggest that the process of freezing and thawing embryos may cause the zona to harden, and using assisted hatching can be beneficial.

 We offer laser-assisted hatching, which is a gentle and safe way to weaken a small section of the zona pellucida – allowing the embryo to hatch.
 Several studies have shown that using a laser is superior to chemical and manual hatching.
 Laser-assisted hatching has several advantages, including minimal handling of the embryo and delivering fast and exact control over the drilling of the hole.

 Laser-assisted hatching is performed by the scientists before the embryos are transferred back to the uterus.

-The method of genetic screening used in IVF is pre-implantation genetic diagnosis (PGD).
+The method of genetic screening used in IVF is Pre-implantation Genetic Screening (PGS).

-PGD is generally used to detect anomalies in the number or structure of the chromosomes of embryos.
-PGD identifies affected embryos as they are developing in the laboratory before being transferred back to the patient’s uterus during the IVF cycle, in order to improve the chances of pregnancy.
+PGS is generally used to detect anomalies in the number or structure of the chromosomes of embryos.
+PGS identifies affected embryos as they are developing in the laboratory before being transferred back to the patient’s uterus during the IVF cycle, in order to improve the chances of pregnancy.
 If you would like further information, please talk to your treating specialist.